marijnh/Eloquent-JavaScript/03_functions.md

 In short, each local scope can also see all the local scopes that contain it.
 The set of bindings visible inside a block is determined by the place of that block in the program text.
-All bindings defined in scopes _above_ it are visible—both those in blocks that enclose it and those at the top level of the program.
+Each local scope can also see all the local scopes that contain it, and all scopes can see the global scope.
 This approach to binding visibility is called _((lexical scoping))_.

 ## Functions as values